 (3) Fourth quarter 2017 Adjusted EBITDA is burdened by the Company's annual performance incentive compensation program which was recorded in full during the quarter due to the effective date of the corporate spinout.
-The Company plans to accrue these types of costs during each quarter in the future.
-Normalized Adjusted EBITDA for the fourth quarter 2017 would have been \$4,308,000 had this compensation been accrued throughout the year.
+During the current year, the Company accrual for these types of costs was recorded throughout the year.
+Adjusted EBITDA for the fourth quarter 2017 would have been \$4,308,000 had this compensation been accrued throughout the year.

-(Tabular amounts expressed in thousands of US Dollars, except per share amounts)
+(Tabular amounts expressed in thousands of US Dollars, except per share amounts) (Unaudited)